-Besides peanut butter and maple, the stars of the show, we just need a few additional gluten-free staples to make these cookies:
+Besides peanut butter and maple, the stars of the show, we just need a few additional gluten-free staples to make these peanut butter almond flour cookies:

-- Peanut butter - the main character of these cookies!
+- Peanut butter - The main character of these cookies!
 I recommend a natural, creamy style peanut butter.
 This brand is my favorite!

-- Maple syrup - used for a little added flavor.
+- Maple syrup - Used for a little added flavor.
 High quality pure maple syrup works best and trust me, you won't regret it.

-Theses cookies are so easy to make.
+Theses peanut butter almond flour cookies are so easy to make.
 Like, WOW so simple.
 Here's what we do:

 Step 1 : Prepare the dough

 To make the cookie dough, simply beat the wet ingredients together, including the peanut butter, until creamy.
 Then add in the dry ingredients and mix until well combined.
-The dough may be a tad sticky at this point which is okay.
+The dough may be a tad sticky at this point which is a-okay.